mlanza/ai-literacy/101/07-what-if-you-had-einstein.md

 So don’t just ask *what can this model do?* Ask *what was it built for?*

 You’re not conjuring brilliance out of nowhere.
-You’re choosing the right mind for the work.

-And with the way training is going, you may soon be getting a genius-level thinker—a master of a domain—all the same.
+You’re matching the mind to the work.
+And picking the right model—like picking the right expert—can be the difference between a decent answer and an outstanding one.